Supervenience in Ethics

 Hills bolsters this case by arguing that if we consider a controversial and low-stakes case—say, whether a certain lie made with benevolent motives is permissible—we are able to conceive of such a lie being either permissible or impermissible.
 But, she suggests, if we can conceive of it as being permissible, and as being impermissible, we have shown that we are able to conceive of two ethically inconsistent possible worlds.
 Further, this low-stakes case is easier to conceive of than the possibility of Hitler being a moral paragon, and Hills suggests that this supports the idea that conceivability is grounded in our willingness to imagine certain possibilities, for we presumably have a stronger desire to avoid imagining Hitler as a moral paragon than we do to avoid imagining the lower-stakes case.

-One worry for this diagnosis is that it may target the wrong sorts of cases.
-Consider: I cannot remember the atomic number of plutonium.
+One worry for Hattiangadi’s argument is that there seems to be a straightforward way to contextualize the relevant conceivability judgments.
+Consider an analogy.
+I cannot remember the atomic number of plutonium.
 So it is conceivable to me that plutonium atoms have any of a fairly wide range of numbers of protons.
-But I do not think that it is possible both that one plutonium atom has n protons, and that some other possible plutonium atom has n+10 protons.
-If any plutonium atom has n protons, they all do.
+But I do not think that it is possible both that one plutonium atom has 100 protons, and that some other possible plutonium atom has 110 protons.
+If any plutonium atom has 100 protons, they all do.
 (This stems from my empirically-derived belief that number of protons is essential to the nature of plutonium).
-Similarly, I can entertain the possibility that certain lies are either permissible or impermissible.
-But what is hard to wrap one’s head around is the idea that a certain sort of lie in a certain sort of circumstance is both possibly permissible and possibly impermissible.
+Similarly, I can entertain the possibility that utilitarianism is true, or that it is false.
+But what is hard to wrap one’s head around is the idea that there might be worlds just like this one in all base respects, which vary with respect to whether utilitarianism is true.

-This section considers a final possibility: accepting ethical supervenience, but denying on general grounds that it can play a significant role in the sorts of arguments discussed in Sections 3 and 4.
+This section considers a final possibility: accepting ethical supervenience, but denying on general grounds that it can play a significant role in the sorts of arguments discussed in Section 3 and Section 4.
 Consider two ways of implementing this idea.